Xilinx/meta-xilinx-tools/README.md

 This layer depends on:

-XSCT being installed in your path
+XSCT being installed somewhere the yocto build can access.
+You must define this path by specifying the XILINX_SDK_TOOLCHAIN variable globally, typically in your local.conf (or site.conf).

-Define the PATH using the variable XILINX_SDK_TOOLCHAIN The supported tool version is indicated in XILINX_VER_MAIN
+The supported tool version is indicated in XILINX_VER_MAIN which defaults to the current release that is checked out.

+It would be wise then to define XILINX_SDK_TOOLCHAIN like so:
+XILINX_SDK_TOOLCHAIN = "/full/path/to/xilinx/SDK/${XILINX_VER_MAIN}"

 Each release is dependent on the Xilinx XSCT release version.
 Please note that xsct tools may not be backward compatible with embeddedsw repo.
 Meaning